-The Shelbourne Valley Action Plan will guide land use and transportation decisions in the Shelbourne Valley over the next 30 years.
+The Shelbourne Valley Action Plan (SVAP) will guide land use and transportation decisions in the Shelbourne Valley over the next 30 years.

 - Strengthening of Centres and Village as vibrant community hubs that provide a range of goods and services within walking distance of most households;